 “Early on, with less than 500 to 1,000 followers, it is worthwhile to follow back nearly everyone.
 Twitter accounts with few followers tend to lack credibility and draw in followers more slowly.
 After the account has grown, one can afford to be more selective in choosing who to follow back.” (p.106)

-The basis of these strategy is that if you follow someone on social media, they will often follow you back.
+The basis of theis strategy is that if you follow someone on social media, they will often follow you back.
 The authors suggest that to increase the likelihood of being followed back you could mention the person in a post.
 Lahuerta-Otero & Cordero-Gutiérrez (2018) also note that mentions lead to followers, likes and shares due to Gouldner’s rule of reciprocity.
 In social psychology, the rule of reciprocity is a social norm where a positive action is rewarded with another positive action: essentially ‘paying it forward’ (Gouldner 1960).

 Rossman & Young (2016) lay out a similar strategy, advising users to be more liberal in following accounts when initially launching a social network in order to get a better sense of which users fit into your identified community, and advocate unfollowing accounts that are inactive or not useful once the account has matured.
 Stranack (2012) urges not to feel bad about unfollowing someone: librarians can think of it as weeding your network!